 Though a bit predictable like any other romance novel, Helen’s ‘Bride Test‘ did not disappoint me at all.
 In fact, it was charming, cutesy and bewitching to say the least.

 The narrative of the story is well detailed and thought of well.
 Every aspect of the book, from the characters to the written language is well structured.
-The best thing about the narrative is that it gives you happy, glowing feeling well after you have read the book.
+The best thing about the narrative is that it gives you a happy, glowing feeling well after you have read the book.
 And all that, in my opinion, is what makes a book a good read

 After quite a long time, I read something that made me cry, laugh and gooey at some time.